 Docker isn’t the only container contender on the block.

-Containers are no longer tightly coupled with the name Docker.
 You can be running containers with Docker, or a bunch of other tools which aren’t Docker.

 So if you were thinking that containers are just about Docker, then continue reading!
 We’ll look at the ecosystem around containers and what each part does.
 This is especially useful if you’re thinking of moving into DevOps.